 Submissions under this theme will reflect the growing needs and opportunities to diversify the student experience and the potential for innovation in experiential learning, different and evolving models of student mobility, the use of technology and hybrid forms of instruction, new models of cooperation between partners, internationalization at home, and the nascent potential for shared student experience that bridges the Pacific.

-The Asia Pacific and the Americas are diverse in terms of nations, cultures, regions, associations, allegiances and blocs, histories and traditions, languages, levels of development, religions, and education systems diverse in substance and quality.
-As do nations in the Americas.
-Submissions are welcome that envisage new and innovative opportunities within and among these regions for refreshed or new initiatives, the creation of new education hubs, new forms of transnational and multilateral engagement, generative critiques of policy, next generation partnerships and explorations of best practices that will enable new and innovative models of academic collaboration.
+Asia, the Pacific and the Americas are diverse in terms of nations, cultures, associations, allegiances and blocs, histories and traditions, languages, levels of development, religions, and education systems different in substance, style and quality.
+Submissions are welcome that envisage new and innovative opportunities within and among these regions for refreshed or new initiatives, the creation of new education hubs, new forms of transnational and multilateral engagement, generative critiques of policy, next-generation partnerships and explorations of best practices that will enable novel and successful models of academic collaboration.

 Throughout history, societies have educated youth to prepare them for success, to reach their full potential as productive members of the economy and to become responsible, principled citizens.
 But in the face of rapid technological, economic and societal change, and given the evolving nature of employment, educators must prepare students for jobs that don't yet exist, in knowledge and service economies that use technologies not yet envisaged.
 Education can no longer be just about "knowing," but must focus on learning how to learn, on lifelong learning and developing soft skills such as communication, creative thinking and flexibility, global competence and the ability to discern, aggregate and synthesise information in ways we cannot yet imagine.
 But education will lose its path if its only purpose is to prepare workers for the economy.
 Education must also focus on a well-rounded and value-laden education, covering culture and cultures, language, and a connection to heritage.
 We invite submissions that take up the challenge of educating students in this new era and balance the needs of economy and society.